yavorfingarov/Reprise/README.md

 ## Self-checks

 Reprise will throw an `InvalidOperationExcaption` on application startup when:
-* An endpoint has no `Handle` method
+* An endpoint has no `Handle` method.
-* An endpoint has multiple `Handle` methods
+* An endpoint has multiple `Handle` methods.
-* A `Handle` method has no HTTP method and route attribute
+* A `Handle` method has no HTTP method and route attribute.
-* A `Handle` method has multiple HTTP method and route attributes
+* A `Handle` method has multiple HTTP method and route attributes.
-* A `Handle` method has an empty route
+* A `Handle` method has an empty route.
-* A `Handle` method has an empty HTTP method
+* A `Handle` method has an empty HTTP method.
-* An HTTP method and route combination is handled by more than one endpoint
+* An HTTP method and route combination is handled by more than one endpoint.
-* A service configurator has no public paramereterless constructor
+* A service configurator has no public paramereterless constructor.
-* A configuration model could not be bound (e.g. missing property for a configuration key)
+* A configuration model could not be bound (e.g. missing property for a configuration key).
-* A configuration sub-section is bound to multiple types
+* A configuration sub-section is bound to multiple types.
-* A model is validated by multiple validators
+* A model is validated by multiple validators.
+* `IExceptionLogger` has more than one implementation.
+* `IErrorResponseFactory` has more than one implementation.
-* An OpenAPI tag is empty
+* An OpenAPI tag is empty.

 ## Performance